mabbasbangash97/dashboard/README.md

-# Dashboard Frontend
+# Dashboard Frontend & Backend

-This project is a simple dashboard frontend built with Next.js, React, and Tailwind CSS.
+This project is a simple dashboard frontend built with Next.js, React, and Tailwind CSS and backend built with Node.js.

 ## Getting Started